kae3g 9601: Shell Scripting Fundamentals - Variables, Conditionals, Loops

 - When is quoting critical?
 (Filenames with spaces, preventing injection attacks)

-- Should shell scripts have tests?
+set -econtroversial?
+(Some argue it hides errors in conditionals—use carefully!) - Should shell scripts have tests?
 (YES!
 Use BATS or shUnit2)

 - How does shell relate to Nock?
 (Both are minimal, composable—shell glues Unix, Nock specifies computation!)